Travel precautions help people with heart disease.

 An obvious step is to be as equipped for your vacation or business trip as you would be at home.

-“Make sure when you travel that you have your medicine,” said Winston H. Gandy Jr., M.D., chief medical marketing officer and cardiologist at Piedmont Heart Institute in Atlanta.
+“Make sure when you travel that you have your medicine,” said Winston H. Gandy Jr., M.D., a cardiologist at Northside Hospital in Atlanta.

 Some people feel more comfortable bringing a copy of their original prescriptions in case they lose their medication.
 That’s fine, Gandy said, but it’s sufficient to have a list of your medications and your cardiologist’s phone number.
 Download this medication chart to help keep track.
 It’s also a good idea to let your cardiologist or internist know where you’ll be.
 Your doctor might know physicians or reputable heart institutes in the area if help is needed.

-“Chances are your cardiologist is going to know someone there, either personally or by reputation,” said Gandy, a spokesman for the American Heart Association.
+“Chances are your cardiologist is going to know someone there, either personally or by reputation,” said Gandy.

 High Altitudes, Exotic Spots